 In the RIBBON-2 trial, 684 women diagnosed with metastatic, HER2-negative breast cancer were being treated with a common chemotherapy regimen.
 Half of the women had Avastin added to that chemotherapy regimen.
 The researchers compared the results of treatment with the chemotherapy regimens plus Avastin to the chemotherapy regimens alone.
 In all but one regimen, adding Avastin lengthened progression-free survival time somewhat.

-When Avastin was combined with a taxane regimen such as Taxol (chemical name: paclitaxel) Taxotere (chemical name: docetaxel), or Abraxane (chemical name: albumin-bound paclitaxel), progression-free survival was 8 months compared to 5.8 months without Avastin.
+When Avastin was combined with a taxane regimen such as Taxol (chemical name: paclitaxel) Taxotere (chemical name: docetaxel), or Abraxane (chemical name: albumin-bound or nab-paclitaxel), progression-free survival was 8 months compared to 5.8 months without Avastin.

 When Avastin was combined with a Gemzar (chemical name: gemcitabine) regimen, progression-free survival was 6 months compared to 5.5 months without Avastin.